qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 Define jobs for the generator.
 Takes a map.

 ::

     "jobs" :
     {
       "<job_name>" : { <job_definition> }
     }

-Job definitions can take a lot of the predefined keys that are listed on this page (see the <generator_config_articles#listing_of_keys_in_context|overview> to get a comprehensive list).
+Job definitions can take a lot of the predefined keys that are listed on this page (see the :doc:`overview <generator_config_articles#listing_of_keys_in_context>` to get a comprehensive list).
 The can hold "actions" (keys that cause the generator to perform some action), or just settings (which makes them purely declarative).
-The latter case is only useful if those jobs are included by others (through the <#extend> key, and thus hold settings that are used by several jobs (thereby saving you from typing).
+The latter case is only useful if those jobs are included by others (through the :doc:`#extend` key, and thus hold settings that are used by several jobs (thereby saving you from typing).

 let
 ===